 Concerning the storage of imaging data, both the D5100 and the D5200 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D5100 and Nikon D5200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D5100 and the D5200 have been discontinued, but can regularly be found used on eBay.
+Both the D5100 and the D5200 have been discontinued, but can regularly be found used on ebay.
 The D5100 was replaced by the Nikon D5200, while the D5200 was followed by the Nikon D5300.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Nikon D5200 Manual.
+Further information on the features and operation of the D5100 and D5200 can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Nikon D5200 Manual.

 So how do things add up?
 Is the Nikon D5100 better than the Nikon D5200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Longer lasting: Can take more shots (660 versus 500) on a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in April 2011).